 \end{corollary}

 As $\tau$ increases, the denominator of the SNR of (\ref{scaling_N_rayleigh}) decreases.
 Therefore, the SNR of (\ref{scaling_N_rayleigh}) is an increasing function of $\tau$.
-Therefore, $\tau=1$ is not guaranteed to be optimal in a rich-scattering environment ($\delta=0$), and a relatively large number of pilots signals may be needed.
-Thus, Corollary \ref{corollary_single_user_rayleigh} again emphasizes that LoS environments are favorable for RIS-aided single-user systems.
+Therefore, $\tau=1$ is not guaranteed to be optimal in a rich-scattering environment ($\delta=0$), and a relatively large number of pilot signals may be needed.
+Thus, Corollary \ref{corollary_single_user_rayleigh} also unveils that LoS environments are favorable for RIS-aided single-user systems.